simonmichael/hledger/site/download.md

 #### Using stack

-The latest release of stack (eg 1.9.3) will be the most reliable and is recommended.
+The latest version of stack (2.1.3 as of 2019-07) will likely work best, so we recommend it.
-If you have an older version, you can probably run `stack upgrade` to upgrade it.
+If you have an older version, you can usually upgrade quickly with `stack upgrade`.
-1.7.1 is the oldest that will work.
+Versions older than 1.7.1 will definitely not work.
 On Windows, the 64-bit version of stack is recommended.

 <!--